scrapinghub/shub/docs/deploy-custom-image.rst

 3. Build the image
 ------------------
-Once you have the Dockerfile (generated in :ref:`step 1 <step-one>`) and your target image settings, run the :ref:`build <commands-build>` command to make ``shub-image`` build the Docker image for you:
+Once you have the Dockerfile (generated in :ref:`step 1 <step-one>`) and your target image settings, run the :ref:`build <commands-build>` command to make ``shub`` build the Docker image for you:

 .. code-block:: bash

-    $ shub-image build
+    $ shub image build
     The image yourusername/repository:1.0 build is completed.

-After doing so, you can run the :ref:`test <commands-test>` command to make sure everything is alright for deployment:
+In the end of the command, ``shub`` will automatically run a few tests to make sure everything is alright for deployment.

+You can run the :ref:`test <commands-test>` command manually by:

 .. code-block:: bash

-    $ shub-image test
+    $ shub image test

 4. Push the image to the registry